-The Blue Ridge Mountains provide a pretty backdrop for attractions of national significance, including places that honor great Americans
+Virginia’s Blue Ridge Mountains provide scenic attractions of national significance, like Roanoke and other places honoring great Americans

-There couldn’t be a better base of operations for exploring the Blue Ridge Parkway, Roanoke and other towns than Peaks of Otter Lodge.
+There couldn’t be a better base of operations for exploring Virginia’s Blue Ridge Mountains, the Blue Ridge Parkway, Roanoke and other towns than at the Peaks of Otter Lodge.
 Overlooking a lake and three mountain peaks collectively known as the Peaks of Otter, the 63-room lodge is the only hotel directly on the parkway in Virginia.